-According to Adina Grigore, founder of SW Basics, "Pure essential oils contain dynamic components that work with your body and your body's chemistry for synergistic, healing results."
-Below, take a look at the essential oils that repair dry lips and form a protective barrier, especially during plummeting temps (just keep in mind many need a carrier oil like jojoba to help dilute them; otherwise, they may be too pungent if placed directly on the skin).
+According to Adina Grigore, founder of Brooklyn-based natural skincare brand, S.W.
+Basics, "Pure essential oils contain dynamic components that work with your body and your body's chemistry for synergistic, healing results."
+Below, take a look at the essential oils that repair dry lips and form a protective barrier, especially during plummeting temps.

 Rose Geranium Oil

-Says Grigore, "This essential oil aids in healing dry, aggravated, and cracked skin, which may also be the reason it's commonly found in lotions and lip balms.
-I also like to add a few drops to the water and enjoy a relaxing face steam."
-It doesn't hurt that it also smells like a dream.
+Grigore says applying rose geranium oil to dry, irritated skin can give it the TLC it needs.
+"This essential oil aids in healing dry, aggravated, and cracked skin, which may also be the reason it's commonly found in lotions and lip balms.
+I also like to add a few drops to the water and enjoy a relaxing face steam," she explains.

 Carrot Seed Oil

-While intensely nourishing, this oil is also anti-fungal to help ward off cracking in the corners of the mouth and yeast infections on the lips.
+While intensely nourishing, this oil has antibacterial, antioxidant, anti-inflammatory, and anti-fungal properties to help ward off cracking in the corners of the mouth and yeast infections on the lips.

 Sweet Almond Oil